mosip/inji-certify/api-test/README.md

 ---

+## Update the property file
+1. Navigate to the Idrepo.properties file located at: id-repository\api-test\src\main\resources\config\injiCertify.properties
+2. Open the file in your preferred editor
+3. Update the client secret values and other required credentials as per your environment

 ## Build Test Automation Code

 Once the repository is cloned or downloaded, follow these steps to build and install the test automation code: